 Ingredients Needed for This Creamy Roasted Garlic Zucchini Soup

 A few fresh ingredients come together to create a delicious, homemade zucchini soup.
-Each plays a role in enhancing texture and flavor while keeping the soup wholesome and easy to make.
+Each plays a role in improving texture and flavor while keeping the soup wholesome and easy to make.

 - Zucchini - Softens beautifully and blends into a velvety texture without needing extra cream.
 It adds a slightly sweet, mild flavor that lets the roasted garlic shine.